RiffleSystems/riffle-website/src/pages/essays/prelude.md

     <thead>
       <th>Name</th>
       <th>Album</th>
-      <th>Artists</th>
+      <th>Artist</th>
     </thead>
     <tbody>
       {tracks.map(track => <tr>
         <td>{track.name}</td>
-        <td>{track.album_name}</td>
+        <td>{track.album}</td>
-        <td>{track.concatenated_artists}</td>
+        <td>{track.artist}</td>
       </tr>)}
     </tbody>
   </table>
 }
 ```

-We can also represent this component and its single query visually:
+We can also represent this component visually.
+Currently it contains a single SQL query which depends on some global app state tables, as well as a view template.

 ![](/assets/blog/prelude/component-1.png)

 <aside>
-Our prototype implements the most naive reactivity approach: re-running all reactive queries any time the contents of the database change.
-This still turns out to be pretty fast because SQLite can run many common queries very fast.
-In general, this is an instance of the problem of incremental view maintenance [cite] and we plan to explore far more efficient strategies for keeping these queries updated.
+Currently our prototype implements a naive reactivity approach: re-running all queries from scratch any time their dependencies change.
+This still turns out to usually be fast enough because SQLite can run many common queries in under 1ms.
+In the future, we plan to use incremental view maintenance to keep queries maintained more efficiently.
 </aside>

 Importantly, this query doesn’t just execute once when the app boots.
 It’s a **reactive query**, so any time the relevant contents of the database change, the component will re-render with the new results.
 For example, when we add a new track to the database, the list updates automatically.